p2sr/rules/content/04_timing.md

 timed.
 This can be done using `sar_speedrun_time_pauses 1`, or manually with video evidence.

+In Challenge Mode due to spawn timings for orange being semi-random we've set the fastest legal time orange can hit the ground to be 2.46s for the following maps: Doors, Laser Crusher, Infinifling, Team Retrieval, Fling Crushers, Catapults, Bridge Swap, Cooperative Funnels, Funnel Laser, Funnel Catch, and Catapult Catch.
+These are currently the only maps being majorly impacted by having faster than normal spawns.
+More may be added to the list later as maps become more optimized.

 To ensure the run is not affected by network conditions, cooperative runs are timed differently.
 The inter-level timing standard for coop is defined per-game.